teeframe/protocol-documentation/src/fundamentals.md

 Each chunk have it chunk flags, message id, sequence number, and payload.
 "VITAL" is one of the chunk flags.
 You can read more about in the [Chunk Structure](./chunks/chunk-structure.md) page.
 :::

+## Tick System

+Like any type of game, your implementation must have a tick system. **The only supported tick rate is 50 ticks per second.**

+The minimum and maximum tick number supported is 0 and 0x6FFFFFFF (1879048191).
+After that, you will need to restart your implementation entirely.

 ## Size Limits

 The protocol has some size limits.
 The maximum size of any kind of packet is 1400 bytes. **This size includes the packet header and the packet payload.**